 In this small decked area, the light wood of the deck stands out against the dark facade; the monochrome design scheme is completed with the Square Table And Chair Garden Set in Clay (opens in new tab) from Lime Lace.

-6. Create wall to wall decking to exaggerate a small garden's width
+16. Create wall-to-wall decking to exaggerate a small garden's width

-In small gardens you have to use all the design tricks up your sleeve.
+When considering small garden ideas, you have to use all the design tricks up your sleeve.
 One is to exaggerate the garden's width with decking.
-You can do this by laying the boards widthways – their lines will draw the eye across the deck's width, making it seem wider – and by laying them right up to the boundary on both sides.
+You can do this by laying the boards width-ways – their lines will draw the eye across the deck's width, making it seem wider – and by laying them right up to the boundary on both sides.
 You can soften the finished look by creating a green vista in the near distance – this will prevent your small garden from looking boxed in.

 This enclosed garden in London has been designed by Honor Holmes Garden Design (opens in new tab) and benefits from a green space at the bottom of the garden that contrasts with the decking.